ska-telescope/src-site-directory/README.md

 To access this API as a user, the user needs to have first authenticated with the SRCNet and to have exchanged the token resulting from this initial authentication with one that allows access to this specific service.
-See the Authentication Mechanism and Token Exchange Mechanism sections of the Authentication API document for more specifics.
+See the Authentication Mechanism and Token Exchange Mechanism sections of the Authentication API for more specifics.

 ### Service